To check out or renew items from the library, go to the Access Services desk.

 Document Delivery is open to users who do not have an active NYMC login.
 Current NYMC students, residents, faculty and staff should use ILLiad for interlibrary loan and document delivery requests.
 Take advantage of our large collection of health science related resources for your research needs!

-Faculty and large groups can reserve our classrooms in two hour periods with approval from the library director.
+Faculty and large groups can reserve the Main Library's classrooms in two hour periods with approval from the library director.
 Otherwise it is open for quiet study.
 Rooms 108 and 109 are located on the main level in the back of the library.
 Room 108 seats approximately 10 people.
 It has 8 student computers and one instructor computer, which is connected to the television monitor at the front of the room.
 Room 109 seats approximately 25 people and has one computer connected to an LCD projector.

-Three rooms are available for group study or meetings and may be booked no more than 24 hours in advance for up to two hours at a time.
+In the Main Library, three rooms are available for group study or meetings and may be booked no more than 24 hours in advance for up to two hours at a time.
 Rooms 106 and Room 107 are located on the main level in the back of the library.
 Room B104 is located at the back of the lower level of the library.

 To reserve a room, follow these simple steps: